hassy/home-assignment/README.md

 npm install
 ```

-## Usage
-Describe how to use your project.
-Include any necessary setup steps, configuration, or environment variables.

 ## Testing
 The project utilizes Playwright for end-to-end testing.
 To run the tests, use the following command:
 ```bash